zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

-The Domain page allows the management of domains and of related settings, including individual accounts, user quota and authentication, mailing lists, and more.
+The Domain page allows the management of domains and of related settings, including individual accounts, user quota and authentication, distribution lists, and more.

 When opening this page, the list of all configured domain presented.
 To choose a domain an show its configuration, click it on